Chuban/vfio/README.md

 ### MacOS does not like USB hubs, therefore anything connected to a hub will be ignored by MacOS

 ### Sometimes works, sometimes does not
-Sometimes the GPU will not have correct drivers, Windows may install them... or not.
+Sometimes the GPU will not have correct drivers inside Windows, even when yesterday was working just fine; Windows may install them.

 Sometimes the QEMU command will just fail and the command continues and start X again.